Couples therapy & postnatal therapy for new parents struggling with anxiety, depression & overwhelm

 Counselling sessions last 50 minutes and take place either online via Zoom or face-to-face in my counselling room in Formby.

-Pay-as-you-go counselling sessions are priced at £70 and usually take place weekly.
-I also offer bundles of 6 sessions at a cost of £390 (£65/ session) (terms and conditions apply).
+The initial appointments is £75.
+Thereafter, pay-as-you-go counselling sessions are £80 and usually take place weekly.
+I also offer bundles of 6 sessions at a cost of £450 (£75/ session) (terms and conditions apply).

 EMDR (Eye Movement Desensitisation & Reprocessing) is an evidence-based way of working with trauma that helps your brain to file difficult experiences as being firmly in the past.
 This is important as our brains often struggle to process traumatic events and file them as 'over'.
-This means that triggers in the present can take you right back to reliving the images, emotions and physical sensations that you experienced at the time.
+This means that sights, sounds, smells or other things in the present can take you right back to reliving the images, emotions and physical sensations that you experienced at the time of the difficult event.

 Following the sessions, clients talk about feeling a great sense of release and relief; it's like a huge weight has been lifted from their shoulders.
-They can still remember what happened, but the memory now feels manageable instead of overwhelming; they know in their bones that it is over now and they can talk about it without feeling like they are reliving it.
+They can still remember what happened, but the memory now feels neutral instead of overwhelming; they know in their bones that it is over now.
+They are no longer terrified of people asking about what happened; they can talk about it without feeling like they are reliving it.

-The EMDR process can be integrated into the weekly counselling that I offer.
-We would build up to completing the memory processing sessions at a point in the work that feels safe.
+The EMDR process can be integrated into weekly counselling.
 Please mention EMDR when enquiring about therapy if you are interested in this service.

 These sessions are perfect if you don't feel like you need ongoing counselling but would like a space to unpack your feelings around birth or a difficult breastfeeding journey.

 Perhaps things happened very quickly in the birth and you haven't had the time and space to process what happened.
-Maybe you are having difficult feelings around your birth or breastfeeding experience but don't feel like you can talk to family and friends about it; a lot of people can be met with unhelpful comments such as "you and the baby are healthy; that's all that matters" when they try.
+Maybe you're struggling with grief or anger around your birth or breastfeeding experience but don't feel like you can talk to family and friends about it as they just don't seem to get it.
+Because "a healthy baby is all that matters", right?

 What would it be like to be able to say how you really feel about what happened without worrying about upsetting the other person or without them trying to fix it?

-How would it feel to finally have the space and support to gently look at the feelings you might have packed away in a box?
-How much mental capacity might be freed up if you were able to let some of this go?
+How would it feel to finally have the space and support to gently look at the memories and feelings you might have packed away in a box?
+How much mental capacity might be freed up if you were able to finally put some of this to bed?

 It is really common for couples to go through a rocky patch after having children; the transition from partners to parents while you're surviving on barely any sleep is no joke!